RedTurtle/collective.contentrules.mailfromfield/README.rst

 * add a filter condition based on content type *Registrant*
 * add an action using the "*Send email to address taken from the content*"
 * specify in the action the SignupSheet field with the director email
-* specify in the action that we want to take the email from the target object (the Registrant itself)
+* specify in the action that we want to take the email from the target content (the Registrant itself)

 TODO